‘An immersive and lyrically personal journey through deep-time and modern tides’

 PHOTOGRAPHY

-Lisa worked as a photographer for twelve years, with past clients including the Independent on Sunday, Daily Telegraph and Observer.
+For twelve years Lisa worked as a photographer, with past clients including the Independent on Sunday, Daily Telegraph and Observer.

 Prints of her sea photographs – including many from her books – can be bought through the website’s Sea Gallery.
 Further information on buying prints here.